kgaughan/descant/docs/design.md

 ### Design principals

 Generally, UUIDs are used for public IDs to avoid creating guessable identifiers.
-The comment ID is the one exception for this as it must always be used with the _thread_ identfier, and this is always encrypted in transit.
+The comment ID is the one exception for this as it must always be used with the _thread_ identfier, and this is always signed in transit.

 Rather than using booleans as flags, we use nullable timestamps.
 If set, this is the equivalent of _true_, and lets us know when the event happened.